microsoft/TemplateStudio/CONTRIBUTING.md

 Once all changes pass basic validation, submit them for review by filing a pull request.

-When developing extensions, the experimental instance of Visual Studio can sometimes become corrupt, preventing deployment and debugging of the extension.
+When developing extensions, the Experimental Instance of Visual Studio can sometimes become corrupt, preventing deployment and debugging of the extension.
 This usually surfaces as deployment errors when trying to deploy the extension or as silent failures that result in the Template Studio project templates not showing up in the New Project dialog.
-To recover from this state, you can reset the experimental instance by closing all instances of Visual Studio, then running `Reset the Visual Studio 2022 Experimental Instance` from the `Visual Studio 2022` folder in the Start Menu.
+To recover from this state, you can reset the Experimental Instance by closing all instances of Visual Studio, then running `Reset the Visual Studio 2022 Experimental Instance` from the `Visual Studio 2022` folder in the Start Menu.
 If this doesn't work, uninstalling and reinstalling Visual Studio will always return you to a working state.

 ## Filing a pull request